PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: PCE-Net

 \section{PCE-Net}

-In this section, we present the proposed method \texttt{PCE-Net} for high-dimensional uncertainty quantification.
-The method follows the DRSM approach and (a) uses VAE for learning a distribution of the input data in a low-dimensional latent space, (b) then considers a PCE surrogate model to map the latent space to the output, and (c) uses MMD to learn the coefficients of PCE.
+In this section, we present the \texttt{PCE-Net} method for high-dimensional uncertainty quantification.
+The method follows the DRSM approach and (a) uses VAE for learning a distribution of the input data in a low-dimensional latent space, and (b) then considers a PCE surrogate model to map the latent space to the output.